-Dr. Donald Bobiash has extensive experience in the Canadian Foreign Service and in international development.
-Most recently he served as Assistant Deputy Minister for the Asia-Pacific region, managing a development budget of over $220 million.
-During his career, Bobiash has been Ambassador to Colombia, Ambassador to Indonesia and High Commissioner to Ghana.
+Donald Bobiash has extensive experience in the Canadian Foreign Service and in international development.
+Most recently he served as assistant deputy minister for the Asia-Pacific region, managing a development budget of more than $220 million.
+During his career, he has been Ambassador to Colombia, Ambassador to Indonesia and High Commissioner to Ghana.
 His Asia service has included two assignments in Japan and one in Pakistan.
-He has also served as Director General for Africa.
+He has also served as director general for Africa.

-Dr. Bobiash holds a doctorate (D.Phil) from Oxford, where he was a Rhodes Scholar.
-He also holds a Masters (M.Sc) from the London School of Economics and a Bachelor of Arts (Political Science) from the University of Saskatchewan.
-As a Rotary Foundation Graduate Scholar he has studied at the École Nationale d’Administration in Dakar, Senegal and studied at Laval University in Quebec City.
+Donald holds a doctorate (D.Phil.) from Oxford University, where he was a Rhodes Scholar.
+He also holds a master’s degree (M.Sc) from the London School of Economics and a bachelor of arts (political science) from the University of Saskatchewan.
+As a Rotary Foundation Graduate Scholar, he has studied at the École Nationale d’Administration in Dakar, Senegal, and studied at Laval University in Quebec City.

-His Oxford doctoral thesis on development assistance was published as South-South Aid by Macmillan.
+His Oxford doctoral thesis on development assistance was published under the title South-South Aid: How Developing Countries Help Each Other by Macmillan in 1992.
 Growing up on a farm in rural Saskatchewan, he has a passionate interest in rural development.

 He is a recipient of the Queen Elizabeth Diamond Jubilee Medal (2013).